What to do in case of errors?#

 Example Bug#

-To give an example for how an Administrator could gather all available information, lets introduce a severe bug into the UDM service which occurs on each user modification.
+To demonstrate how an administrator gathers information, let’s introduce a severe bug in the UDM service that occurs on each user modification.

-A partial update to a user (PATCH against path /ucsschool/kelvin/v1/users/demo_student) with the following payload:
+shows a partial update to a user with the payload.

 {"lastname": "student"}

-Leads to an internal server error with status code 500:
+The request leads to an internal server error with HTTP status code 500

 {